inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

     parent = "inspec/resources/os"
 +++

 Use the `lxc` Chef InSpec audit resource to test the information about Linux containers.
 LXC is a command-line client for LXD that manages your LXD instances (containers and virtual machines).
-The tests are against the container's information obtained on `lxc info [container-name]`. `lxc` resource allows the testing if the container exists or is in running status.
+The tests are against the container's information obtained on `lxc info [container-name]`. `lxc` resource allows the testing if the container exists or is in *running* status.

 ## Availability

 ### Installation

-This resource is distributed with Chef InSpec.
+This resource is distributed with Chef InSpec and is automatically available for use.

 ## Syntax

-An   `lxc` Chef InSpec audit resource allows testing if the container exists or is in running status.
+An `lxc` Chef InSpec audit resource allows testing if the container exists or is in *running* status.

 ```ruby
   describe lxc("linux-container-name") do